aniketbhoy/aniketbhoy/README.md

 # 💫 About Me:
-I’m currently a student of Chemical Engineering, with a minor in Data Science, which has allowed me to develop a strong foundation in both engineering principles and data-driven decision-making.
+I’m currently a final year Chemical Engineering student at IIT Bombay, with a minor in Data Science, which has allowed me to develop a strong foundation in both engineering principles and data-driven decision-making.
 I have a deep interest in problem-solving, and I enjoy tackling data structures and algorithms (DSA) problems and puzzles that challenge my logical thinking.<br><br>Apart from that, I’m passionate about Machine Learning and Finance, particularly in how data can be leveraged to forecast trends and make smarter decisions in the financial sector.
 I also enjoy using tools like Excel and SQL to analyze data and build models that drive insights.
+Currently focused on AI agents, LangChain, FastAPI, and containerized deployments.

 ## 🌐 Socials: